johnoregan/cmdPost/docs/usage.md

 `<!-- shortcode` and `/shortcode -->` must be on lines by themselves as in the above example.

-cmdPost reads in Pandoc's HTML output, optimises it for WordPress.com, and strips out all occurrences of the opening and closing comment tags, which exposes the shortcode for expansion by WordPress.com.
+cmdPost reads in Pandoc&rsquo;s HTML output, optimises it for WordPress.com, and strips out all occurrences of the opening and closing comment tags, which exposes the shortcode for expansion by WordPress.com.

 [back to top][top]

-### Preventing Autolinking of Email Addresses and URLs
+## Preventing Autolinking of Email Addresses and URLs

-WordPress automatically hyperlinks any email addresses or URLs in a blog post (except inside a `<pre> ... </pre>` block or between `<code> ... </code>` tags).
+WordPress.com automatically hyperlinks any email addresses or URLs in a blog post (except inside a `<pre> ... </pre>` block or between `<code> ... </code>` tags).
 For example:

 ```
 someone@example.com